GrammaTech/sel/doc/tree-sitter-ast.md

     `else` clause no longer requires any analysis to determine if the source text is still valid.

-##### Choice Expansion Example
+#### Choice Expansion Example

-The update expression in C++ has two forms--prefix and postfix--but both use the same set of fields.
+The update expression in C++ (i.e. `x++`) has two forms -- prefix and postfix -- but both use the same set of fields.
 This becomes a problem when trying to match the slots during source text reproduction as its ambiguous which 'CHOICE' branch should be taken.
 To address this, each 'CHOICE' branch in the relevant production is expanded into its own subclass with its own production.
 For example, the production for update expressions in C++ is the following:

 ```lisp
 (:UPDATE-EXPRESSION